-Pepsin is an endopeptidase that assists in breaking down proteins into smaller peptides.
+Pepsin enzyme is an endopeptidase that assists in breaking down proteins into smaller peptides.
 Produced in the gastric chief cells of the stomach lining, this has been one of the main digestive enzymes in humans as well as many other animals, where it helps in digesting the proteins in food.
-Pepsin is an aspartic protease, utilizing a catalytic aspartate in its active site.
+Pepsin enzyme is an aspartic protease, utilizing a catalytic aspartate in its active site.

-Pepsin is a powerful enzyme present in our gastric juices that digests proteins such as those in meat, eggs, seeds, or dairy products.
+Pepsin enzyme is a powerful enzyme present in our gastric juices that digests proteins such as those in meat, eggs, seeds, or dairy products.
 Pepsin actually happens to be the matured, active form of zymogen (inactive protein) pepsinogen.
 It mainly is utilized for the unspecific hydrolysis of proteins and peptides in acidic media.

 In digestion, Pepsin acts as a principal enzyme that is involved in protein digestion.
 It breaks down proteins into smaller peptides and amino acids that facilitate easy absorption in the small intestine.
-Some protein powders have pepsin blended with other enzymes to aid in the protein’s absorption.
+Some protein powders have pepsin enzymes blended with other enzymes to aid in the protein’s absorption.